 The danger of minimalism is in assuming it’s a superior lifestyle.
 Yes, there are major benefits to decluttering your life and breaking free from the bonds of material things.
 It’s a means to a greater good, but minimalism itself is not the greater good.

-Do not make the mistake of turning minimalism into another form of idolatry!
+Do not make the mistake of turning minimalism into another form of idolatry.
 The only superior lifestyle is holiness, and that can happen regardless of how much stuff you have.

 It’s just a little easier when you’re not distracted by stuff. 🙂

-A few points to keep in mind when it comes to minimalism for Christian teens:
+A few points to keep in mind when it comes to Christian minimalism for teens:

 - It’s about more than just cleaning out your bedroom.